DaoCloud/DaoCloud-docs/docs/en/install/install-dce.md

         You can manually download the script in this step: https://qiniu-download-public.daocloud.io/DaoCloud_Enterprise/dce5/offline_image_handler.sh

-    - If you use a registry, push the offline package image to the registry.
+    - If you use a registry, push the air-gap package image to the registry.

         ```bash
         # Specify the registry URL
         export REGISTRY_ADDR=registry.daocloud.io:30080
-        # Specify the folder to unzip the offline package
+        # Specify the folder to unzip the air-gap package
         export OFFLINE_DIR=$(pwd)/offline
         # Import the image
         ./utils/offline_image_handler.sh import